-On 25 July 2018 the Company completed the acquisition of 100% of the share capital of the Markerstudy Group's Gibraltar-based insurance companies, namely: Markerstudy Insurance Company Limited; Zenith Insurance PLC; St. Julians Insurance Company Limited: and Ultimate.
+On 25 July 2018, the Company completed the acquisition of 100% of the share capital of the Markerstudy Group's Gibraltar-based insurance companies, namely: Markerstudy Insurance Company Limited ("MICL"); Zenith Insurance PLC; St. Julians Insurance Company Limited ("SJICL") and Ultimate Insurance Company.
 At the time the Gibraltar-based insurance companies underwrote more than 5% of the UK motor insurance market.
-Ultimate has been placed into runoff and has been de-registered with the insurance regulator in Gibraltar.
+Ultimate Insurance Company has been placed into runoff and has been de-registered with the insurance regulator in Gibraltar.
+On 23 November 2021, Zenith Insurance PLC has changed its name to West Bay Insurance PLC ("West Bay").

-On 1 September 2018 the Company acquired 100% of the share capital of QIC Europe Limited ("QEL").
+On 1 September 2018, the Company acquired 100% of the share capital of QIC Europe Limited ("QEL").
 QEL is a limited liability company incorporated in Malta and is authorised by the Malta Financial Services Authority to conduct insurance and reinsurance business in a number of classes of business.
 Prior to this acquisition QEL was a wholly owned subsidiary of QIC and as such was considered a related party to the Company through common ownership.